McKinny History, Family Crest & Coats of Arms

 The surname McKinny was first found in County Monaghan (Irish: Muineachán) located in the Northern part of the Republic of Ireland in the province of Ulster, at Truagh where they were known as the Lords of Truagh.

-Important Dates for the McKinny family
+Early History of the McKinny family

 This web page shows only a small excerpt of our McKinny research.
 Another 93 words (7 lines of text) covering the year 1544 is included under the topic Early McKinny History in all our PDF Extended History products and printed products wherever possible.